sodalabsio/ubuild-jekyll/index.md

   background_image: "/uploads/2018/10/20/bg-1.png"
 - template: text-only-hero-banner
   block: hero-1
-  heading: We're an empirical research laboratory located in Monash University's Department
+  heading: 'We''re an empirical research laboratory located in Monash University''s
-    of Economics.
-We apply new tools from data science, machine learning, and beyond to answer social science questions.
+    Department of Economics.
+We apply new tools from data science, machine learning, and beyond to answer social science questions. <a href="about.html" title="About">Read more about us our project here</a>. '
 - template: content-feature
   block: feature-1
   media_alignment: Left